 The severity of agoraphobia can vary greatly.
 Some people with agoraphobia can cope quite well outside their home by sticking to familiar areas and routines.
 Some people with agoraphobia can go out from their home and travel on buses, trains, etc, without becoming anxious if they go with a friend or family member.
 There may be times when they have good spells where they cope better than at other times.

 To prevent anxiety, many people with agoraphobia stay inside their homes for most or all of the time.
-However, by avoiding the feared situations, this can often cause the fear to grow stronger and the problem may then become worse.
-So, agoraphobia can be disabling and greatly affect your life.

 Who has agoraphobia?